Protocol for the Rehabilitation and Release of Captive Atlantic Bottlenose Dolphins (Tursiops truncatus)

 When every captive dolphin is different from every other one in a thousand different ways, returning one to the wild, his or her natural habitat, is therefore more art than science.

-Over the past fifty years, I have been involved in the rehabilitation and release of more than two dozen dolphins.
+Over the past sixty years, I have been involved in the rehabilitation and release of more than two dozen dolphins.

 This is not to say that all captive dolphins can or should be returned to their natural homes.
-But all captive dolphins may be re-adapted to a more natural environment, to a natural sea lagoon, for example.
+But all captive dolphins may be re-adapted to a more natural environment, to a fenced off natural sea lagoon, for example.
 This would provide the dolphin with the natural rhythms of the sea, the tides, the currents and exposure to live fish.
 All of this is therapeutic and improves the dolphin’s quality of life.
-Reuniting the dolphin with his natural sea environment is an essential part of the rehabilitation process, and at this point the dolphin may be a candidate for release depending on several factors
+Reuniting the dolphin with his natural sea environment is an essential part of the rehabilitation process, and at this point the dolphin may be a candidate for release depending on several factors:

 - Health and physical condition